Jacky93Chung/MajorProject/proposal.md

 - Make the 2 2D-array into 1 with object

+- Detect user won when all non-mine squares are clicked

 - Play Again Button

 - A timer to caculate how long it takes user to finish